-Most likely it was the smell of a fabric softener or dryer sheet you smelled, wafting out from a laundry room vent.
+Most likely it was the smell of a laundry detergent laden with synthetic chemical fragrance, or a fabric softener or dryer sheet you that you smelled, wafting out from a laundry room vent.

-After looking into the list of chemicals on a package of dryer sheets three decades ago, I never purchased them again.
+After looking into the list of chemicals in mainstream laundry products over two decades ago, I never purchased them again.
 It was scary stuff then, but what’s disturbing today is that ‘mainstream detergent makers’ are no longer required by law to list any of the carcinogenic and hormone-disrupting chemicals in their products on the labels.
 There is a telephone number to call “for more information”.
 I’ve tried calling that number, and didn’t get very far.

 Today, we have the Environmental Working Group, a non-profit, non-partisan organization dedicated to protecting human health and the environment.
 The EWG’s mission is to empower people to live healthier lives in a healthier environment.
 With breakthrough research and education, they drive consumer choice and civic action.

 EWG provides consumer guides to tens of thousands of products including food, personal care products, and cleaning products.
 The following guide shows how the EWG rates household and cleaning products (interesting to note that we couldn’t find one commercial fabric softener with less than a D to F rating):